-According to research conducting through McCrindle, if you are between the ages of 25 and 40, you probably will not be working for your current employer in four years time.
-And, if you are in your twenties or early 30’s, you will probably be with a new employer within 2 to 3 years.
-While the reasons for changing jobs every few years are different for each person, it has become clear that to be able to grow your career it is imperative to continually be building your personal brand as well as gaining new and diverse skills.
-As things at work (usually!) are a bit quieter than normal, the holiday season is a great time to focus on your personal growth.
+If you’re between the ages of 25 and 40, it’s likely you won’t be working for your current employer in four years’ time.
+If you’re in your twenties or early thirties, you’ll probably have moved on to a new employer within two to three years.
+While the reasons for changing jobs every few years vary from person to person, it’s clear that to grow your career, it’s essential to continually build your personal brand and gain new and diverse skills.
+As things at work tend to be quieter during the summer, it’s an ideal time to focus on your personal growth.

 1. Update your Linked-In Profile

-While this might not fit into the classic definition of upskilling, having an updated profile opens you up to more opportunities.
-Many people forget that often internal and external recruiters will approach candidates based on their Linked-In profiles before positions are even posted publicly.
-If you have extra time, why not share an article or two about trends happening in your industry to show that you are knowledgeable and engaged in the conversation?
+While this might not fit into the classic definition of upskilling, having an updated LinkedIn profile opens you up to more opportunities.
+Often, internal and external recruiters will approach candidates based on their LinkedIn profiles before positions are even posted publicly.
+If you have extra time, share an article or two about trends happening in your industry to show that you are knowledgeable and engaged in the conversation.

 2. Take a Professional Development Course

 Gone are the days where taking a course required a long commute to a university campus as a “mature” student.
 Now, a plethora of online learning opportunities exist that range from individual lessons about a certain topic to short courses with assignments to help upskill.
 As a starting point, visit Open Universities Australia or Udemy to see the range of courses.
 You never know, you might be able to sharpen your knowledge of SEO principles or gain new management skills.